Skip to main content

 Eight exercises you can try at home

+Before starting these exercises, especially if you have a diagnosed condition like arthritis or carpal tunnel, please consult with an Occupational Therapist or Physiotherapist to ensure they are appropriate for you.
 Remember to perform the exercises on both hands and use a putty strength that is suitable for you!

 Image removed.Image removed.